Animal shelter: Terminology

 Many shelters routinely spay or neuter all their adoptable animals and vaccinate them for rabies and other routine pet diseases.
 Shelters often offer rabies clinics or spay-neuter clinics to their local public at discount rates.
 Some shelters participate in trap–neuter–return programs where stray animals are captured, neutered and vaccinated, then returned to the location they were picked up.

 By country

-Canada

-In Quebec, there are two types of animal shelters: